RWTH-EBC/pyDMPC/.github/PULL_REQUEST_TEMPLATE.md

-> Thank you for making a Pull Request to TEASER!
+> Thank you for making a Pull Request to pyDMPC!

 > Please consider these points before submitting:
 > - Mention the issue that this Pull Request intends to solve, and briefly describe what the main changes are.